Google Slides allows you to collaboratively create business presentations with others in your organization.

 Upload Your Stock Images to a Google Drive Folder For Shared Access

-If you want others within your organization to have easy access to your stock images inventory for inserting into their Slides presentations, you can add the images to a Google Drive folder and then share that folder with others in your organization.
+If you want others within your organization to easily access your stock images inventory for inserting into their Slides presentations, you can add the images to a Google Drive folder and then share that folder with others in your organization.

-To insert images from a folder, select Insert > Image from the menus or click the Image icon.
+Select Insert > Image from the menus to insert images from a folder — or click the Image icon.
 Then click on Google Drive.

 Present Your Google Slides with AirPlay or Chromecast

-You can present your slides from an iPhone/iPad using AirPlay or from an Android device using Chromecast.
+You can present your slides from an iPhone/iPad using AirPlay or an Android device using Chromecast.

-If you are in a presentation venue that has a TV connected to Chromecast or to Apple TV, this will allow you to present without the need for a computer or a physical connection to the display.
+If you are in a presentation venue with a TV connected to Chromecast or Apple TV, this will allow you to present without needing a computer or a physical connection to the display.

-Here’s a video that shows how to use the Google Slides app with AirPlay from an iPhone in order to cast to a TV.
+Here’s a video that shows how to use the Google Slides app with AirPlay from an iPhone to cast to a TV.
 The process for casting with Chromecast is similar.

 Frequently Asked Questions

-A Google Slides presentation can be downloaded as Microsoft Powerpoint (.pptx).
-A presentation can also be downloaded as a PDF file, an ODP file, or a plain text file.
-The plain text file includes text on the slide itself and text in speaker notes.
+A Google Slides presentation can be downloaded as Microsoft PowerPoint (.pptx).
+A presentation can also be downloaded as a PDF, ODP, or plain text file.
+The plain text file includes text on the slide and in speaker notes.

-The standard rectangular shape of an image can be changed to a variety of shapes, including a circle.
+The standard rectangular shape of an image can be changed to various shapes, including a circle.
 This is done by selecting the image and then selecting the Mask option from the toolbar.
 The Mask option is the down arrow to the right of the Crop icon.

 A range of cells can be copied from a Google Sheet and then pasted into a slide as a table.
 The table can be linked to the spreadsheet range.
 When one or more cells are updated in the range, an Update button will appear on the slide.
 Any Google Sheets chart can be added to a slide in Google Slides.